History of catecholamine research: Oliver and Schäfer 1893–1894

 The reports created a sensation.
-Oliver was fast to try adrenal extracts in patients, orally again and rather indiscriminately, from Addison's disease, hypotension (″loss of vasomotor tone″), Diabetes mellitus and Diabetes insipidus to Graves' disease (″exophthalmic goiter″).
+Oliver was fast to try adrenal extracts in patients, orally again and rather indiscriminately, from Addison's disease, hypotension ("loss of vasomotor tone"), Diabetes mellitus and Diabetes insipidus to Graves' disease ("exophthalmic goiter").
 It seems he adhered to contemporary ideas of organotherapy, believing that powerful substances existed in tissues and ought to be discovered for medicinal use.
 He immediately went on to extract the pituitary gland and, again with Schafer, discovered vasopressin.
 In 1903 adrenaline, meanwhile purified, was first used in asthma.
-The use was based, not on the bronchodilator effect, which was discovered later, but on the vasoconstrictor effect, which was hoped to alleviate the “turgidity of the bronchial mucosa” – presumably vascular congestion and edema.
+The use was based, not on the bronchodilator effect, which was discovered later, but on the vasoconstrictor effect, which was hoped to alleviate the "turgidity of the bronchial mucosa"—presumably vascular congestion and edema.
 Also as of 1903, adrenaline was added to local anesthetic solutions.
-The surgeon Heinrich Braun in Leipzig showed that it prolonged the anesthesia at the injection site and simultaneously reduced ″systemic″ effects elsewhere in the body.
+The surgeon Heinrich Braun in Leipzig showed that it prolonged the anesthesia at the injection site and simultaneously reduced "systemic" effects elsewhere in the body.

 Independent discoverers

-A year after Oliver and Schafer, Władysław Szymonowicz (1869–1939) and Napoleon Cybulski of the Jagiellonian University in Kraków reported essentially similar findings and conclusions.
-In one aspect, they went beyond the work in England.
-They found that blood from the adrenal veins caused hypertension when injected intravenously in a recipient dog, whereas blood from other veins did not, showing that the adrenal pressor substance was in fact secreted into the blood and confirming Vulpian.
+A year after Oliver and Schafer, Władysław Szymonowicz (1869–1939) and Napoleon Cybulski of the Jagiellonian University in Kraków reported similar findings and conclusions.
+They found that blood from the adrenal veins caused hypertension when injected intravenously in a recipient dog, whereas blood from other veins did not, demonstrating that the adrenal pressor substance was in fact secreted into the blood and confirming Vulpian.
 The Polish authors freely acknowledged the priority of Oliver and Schäfer, and the British authors acknowledged the independence of Szymonowicz and Cybulski.
 The main difference was in the location of the action: to the periphery by Oliver and Schäfer but, erroneously, to the central nervous system by Szymonowicz and Cybulski.

-Another year later, the US-American ophthalmologist William Bates, perhaps motivated like Oliver, instilled adrenal extracts into the eye and found that ″the conjunctiva of the globe and lids whitened in a few minutes″, correctly explained the effect by vasoconstriction, and administered the extracts in various eye diseases.
+Another year later, the US-American ophthalmologist William Bates, perhaps motivated like Oliver, instilled adrenal extracts into the eye and found that "the conjunctiva of the globe and lids whitened in a few minutes", correctly explained the effect by vasoconstriction, and administered the extracts in various eye diseases.